Hybrid guitar

 A hybrid guitar is an electric guitar with the ability to produce a signal with the tonal quality of an acoustic guitar in addition to a typical electric signal from a magnetic pickup, allowing a wide tonal pallette.
 The signal from the two-pickup systems can be blended on board, or (sometimes on the same instrument) fed separately to two different effect and amplification lines.

 Hybrid guitars typically use a piezoelectric pickup to generate the acoustic-like signal, the same type of pickup used in most electro-acoustic guitars.
 Such pickups can produce a reasonable facsimile of acoustic tone even in solid bodied instruments.
 Aftermarket piezo pickups allow conventional electric guitars to be converted into hybrid guitars.

 Examples of solid-body hybrid guitars include the Ovation VXT, Godin A6 Ultra, Peavey's Generation Custom EXP Quilt Top w/ Piezo Series and Tom Anderson Guitarworks Crowdster Plus One and Two.
 They are similar to silent guitars, except that the latter do not have magnetic pickups.
-Hollow-body hybrid guitars include the Hamer Duotone Custome, Michael Kelly hybrid, Taylor T5 and, Epiphone ULTRA-339, Ibanez Montage Crafter SA, PRS Hollowbody II Piezo.
+Hollow-body hybrid guitars include the Hamer Duotone Custom, Michael Kelly hybrid, Taylor T5 and, Epiphone ULTRA-339, Ibanez Montage Crafter SA, PRS Hollowbody II Piezo.
 These resemble semi-acoustic guitars with additional piezo pickups.
 The Yamaha AEX1500 is a hybrid archtop guitar.